Weber State visits Oregon State after Minor’s 23-point game - WTOP News

 Corvallis, Oregon; Friday, 10 p.m.
 EST

-BOTTOM LINE: Oregon State hosts Weber State after Damarco Minor scored 23 points in Oregon State’s 80-57 win over the Utah Tech Trailblazers.
+BOTTOM LINE: Oregon State takes on Weber State after Damarco Minor scored 23 points in Oregon State’s 80-57 win against the Utah Tech Trailblazers.

-Oregon State went 13-19 overall a season ago while going 12-6 at home.
-The Beavers averaged 68.9 points per game while shooting 44.2% from the field and 32.8% from behind the arc last season.
+Oregon State finished 12-6 at home last season while going 13-19 overall.
+The Beavers averaged 12.2 points off of turnovers, 8.9 second-chance points and 15.0 bench points last season.

-Weber State finished 20-12 overall with a 7-7 record on the road a season ago.
-The Wildcats averaged 12.2 assists per game on 26.3 made field goals last season.
+Weber State finished 11-8 in Big Sky play and 7-7 on the road a season ago.
+The Wildcats gave up 67.5 points per game while committing 15.6 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.